+Patenaude served as an Independent Director of CoreLogic, Inc. (NYSE: CLGX) and was a member of the Audit, Compensation, and Strategic Planning and Acquisition Committees.
 Patenaude served as the Deputy Secretary of the U.S. Department of Housing and Urban Development (HUD).
-As HUD’s Chief Operating Officer, Patenaude managed the day-to-day operations of the $52 Billion cabinet level agency with a diverse portfolio of federal housing and community development programs and over 7,000 employees located in sixty-five offices nationwide.
-During her time at HUD, Patenaude provided oversight for an unprecedented $37 billion in disaster funding for the long-term recovery efforts in Puerto Rico; Texas; Florida; Hawaii; U.S. Virgin Islands; California; North Carolina and South Carolina.
+As HUD’s Chief Operating Officer, Patenaude managed the day-to-day operations of the $52 billion cabinet-level agency with a diverse portfolio of federal housing and community development programs.
+Patenaude oversaw 7,000 employees located in sixty-five offices nationwide.
+During her time at HUD, Patenaude provided oversight for an unprecedented $37 billion in disaster funding for the long-term recovery efforts in Puerto Rico; Texas; Florida; Hawaii; U.S. Virgin Islands; California; North Carolina; and South Carolina.

 Earlier in her career, Patenaude served as Assistant Secretary for Community Planning and Development at HUD, where she administered more than $8 billion in housing and community development funds.
 She also played a significant role in the Department’s efforts to rebuild the Gulf Coast region following Hurricanes Katrina and Rita by providing direct oversight of $17 billion in disaster recovery funds.
-Patenaude also served at HUD as the Assistant Deputy Secretary for Field Policy and Management.
+Patenaude also served as the Assistant Deputy Secretary for Field Policy and Management at HUD.

 Patenaude earned a Bachelor of Science degree from Saint Anselm College and a Master of Science degree in Community Economic Development from Southern New Hampshire University.
 Patenaude was the first recipient of the CoreLogic EPIQ Impact Award and was honored as one of Housing Wire magazine’s “2013 Woman of Influence”.
 Patenaude received the Saint Anselm College Alumni Award of Merit in 2006.